 The Energy Efficiency Directive (27/EU/2012) ‘ESOS’

-That’s the equivalent of turning off the electricity for the year to 76,130 average UK houses (all of the domestic properties in Oxford).
+That’s the equivalent of turning off the electricity for the year to 76,449 average UK houses (more than all of the domestic properties in Oxford).

 With energy and fuel prices at double what they were only 12 months ago, Energy efficiency measures, technologies, controls and behaviours will deliver double digit ROIs.
-Don’t wait, request a call from an ESOS phase 3 specialist today – contact us and we will get straight back to you.
+Don’t wait, request a call from an ESOS specialist today – contact us and we will get straight back to you.

 Manufacturing, Process and Operations, customers.
 Some of these include: